 Reel

-You will mostly be casting a distance of 20 meters (60 feet) and snakeheads in the wild may fight hard but they don’t run far so line capacity is not a priority.
+You will mostly be casting a distance of around 20 meters (60 feet) and snakeheads in the wild may fight hard but they don’t run far so line capacity is not a priority.

 If you prefer a baitcaster (overhead reel), go for one that will feel comfortable in your hands and casting all day with.
-Baitcasters can be more accurate and faster to operate.
+A low profile model may be a good choice.

-If you’re worried you’re not familiar with one, don’t worry as new and modern baitcaster reels are now much easier to use and easier to master.
+If you’re worried you’re not familiar with one, don’t worry as new and modern baitcast reels are now much easier to use and easier to master.
 All you need are some pointers and put in some practice.

 Main Line